 mantle of the Mahdi have arisen in both Shi`i and Sunni circles.
 Modern belief in the coming of the Mahdi has

-manifested most famously in the 1979 al-`Utaybi uprising of Sa`udi Arabia, and most recently in the ongoing
+manifested most famously in the 1979 al-`Utaybi uprising of Sa`udi Arabia, and more recently in the ongoing

-Mahdist movements (some violent) in Iraq, as well as in the frequently-expressed public prayers of Iranian
+Mahdist movements (some violent) in Iraq, as well as in the frequently-expressed public prayers of former Iranian

 President Ahmadinezhad bidding the Mahdi to return and, in the larger Sunni Islamic world, by claims that Usamah bin Ladin